davidg1739/github-tutorial/README.md

 ---
 ## Workflow & Commands

-To test out your chamges to your repository you should always type the following into the command line `git add`, `git status`, `git commit`, and `git push`.
+To test out your changes to your repository you should always type the following into the command line `git add`, `git status`, `git commit`, and `git push`.

 **`git push`** was referenced in the last section of the tutorial, but the last section did not state what the command does.
 The command pushes your local changes to your remote repository online.